pretix/pretix/doc/api/resources/subevents.rst

 ===================================== ========================== =======================================================
-id                                    integer                    Internal ID of the sub-event name                                  multi-lingual string       The sub-event's full name active                                boolean                    If ``true``, the sub-event ticket shop is publicly
+id                                    integer                    Internal ID of the sub-event name                                  multi-lingual string       The sub-event's full name event                                 string                     The slug of the parent event active                                boolean                    If ``true``, the sub-event ticket shop is publicly
                                                                  available.
 date_from                             datetime                   The sub-event's start date